Lonewolfenrir/FunSec/README.md

 tar -zxvf FILE.tar.gz
 ```

-This will create a directory called phobius.
-You must move this directory into the bin directory of this script.
+This will create a directory called tmp, inside it there is two more directories, with one of them named phobius.
+You must move the directory "phobius" into the bin directory of this script.

 ##### WolfPsort 0.2 #####